l9flores/cse15l-lab-reports/labReport3.md

         hypertension are not known.
 These drugs appear to cause national recommendations to use low-dose diuretics or
 ```
 This example shows every line including every instance of the String in the `1468-6708-3-7.txt` file.
 It includes both "Use" and "use" in its output since its ignoring the case.
-This has <br><br>
+This has use in trying to find every instance of a String while trying to ignore the capital letters in it. <br><br>